Do horses eat meat? And should they?

-And should they?
 After a video of a horse, eagerly eating a baby chick, went viral on the internet it’s a question that seems to be on many horse owner’s minds (you can see the video at the bottom of this post.
 WARNING – GRAPHIC!).

 In the racing world, there have been many reports of horses killing small animals, particularly dogs and cats.
 There are also several startling accounts of meat eating horses in this Carnivorous Horses article.

 The “better safe than sorry” approach is usually the best option, but it does go to show that perhaps horses’ tastes are much more extensive than we realize.

-Have you ever seen a horse eat meat?
+Do you ever see horses eat meat?